H3licopter/beanstalk/DEV_NOTES.md

 # TO DO
 ## GENERAL
+- Parent scene issue, need to make the check_if_inline function undetstand when it hits a parent scene.
+- Add 'alt' attribute to images.
 - Try making the spaces after an inline element significant rather than at the end of the element.
 HTML automatically parses them out.
 - Tidy up code a bit and prep for isolated task to create a function to manage precedence and parse maths expressions in the language.
 - Add in memory safety net for recursive function calls, or use a better pattern e.g tail recursion.